Image

 Generates Leads

-Improving brand awareness and increasing site traffic are powerful benefits, but both of these goals are designed to lead to another result: Generating leads.
+Improving brand awareness and increasing site traffic are powerful benefits, but both of these goals are designed to lead to another result: generating leads.
 This will probably be the metric most likely to catch the attention of the decision-maker who needs to agree to your content marketing business case plan.
 So, explain this process of lead-generating content marketing.

 Quality, off-site content leads audiences to on-site landing pages that offer gated content.
-Gated content is an extremely valuable piece of content (such as a white paper, survey results, study, video series, etc.) that users can only access if they provide their contact information.
+Gated content is an extremely valuable piece of content (such as a white paper, survey results, study, video series, templates, etc.) that users can only access if they provide their contact information.

 During a Fractl campaign for our client, BuzzStream, we produced gated content assets that were tied to off-site content.
 The content assets were made up of original, research-based reports that would be useful and appealing to BuzzStream’s target audience.

-Content marketing improves overall brand positioning and authority.
+Content marketing improves overall brand messaging and authority.
 When your brand gets high-quality media coverage, it garners higher brand authority.
 The visibility helps you become a known leader in your industry.
 When your content that is featured on other sites is tied to your industry (such as a data-focused study or report), you establish that authority even more.
 You show that you are a leader and influencer in your field, which builds trust and power.

 As you share the risks of not using content marketing and the value and potential of using content marketing, deliver one final detail to your decision-maker…